BonoboPLC/bonoboplc_wiki/administration/games.md

 This game is assigned a unique Game Instance ID and is available for players.

-> The players will at all times see references to the Game Instance ID and never to the Game Template {.is-warning}
+> The players will only see references to the Game Instance ID and never to the Game Template ID {.is-warning}